 Bus students should arrive at the middle school no earlier than 7:45 A.M.
-Students will enter through the entrance F where they will go through a temperature scanner prior to entering our socially distanced auditorium.
+Students will enter through the entrance F prior to entering the auditorium.
 Students who are participating in the breakfast program will be allowed in the cafeteria starting at 7:45 A.M, but must report immediately upon entry.
-All other students will be permitted to enter via the main entrance at 8:00 A.M.
-Students will move through the scanners before heading to homeroom.
-Those arriving after 8:25 A.M. enter through the main entrance doors and report directly to the office to be scanned.
+All other students will be permitted to enter via the gym entrance at 8:00 A.M.
+Those arriving after 8:25 A.M. enter through the main entrance doors and report directly to the office.